-3.2.2 Design specifications and assumptions
+4.2.2 Design specifications and assumptions

-The Coordinator determined that both Flexible and Peak Benchmark Capacity Providers must provide 200 MW injection capacity and 800 MWh energy storage.
-Given the Benchmark Capacity Providers are BESSs, which are classified as electric storage resources in the WEM Rules, they are likely to receive capacity credits based on their ability to operate and output over the four-hour obligation period at an ambient temperature of 41 degrees Celsius.
+The Coordinator determined that both flexible and peak Benchmark Capacity Providers must provide 200 MW injection capacity and 800 MWh energy storage.
+Given the Benchmark Capacity Providers are BESS technologies, which are classified as Electric Storage Resources (ESR) in the WEM Rules, they will receive capacity credits based on their ability to operate and output over the four-hour obligation period, at an ambient temperature of 41 degrees Celsius.^{69,70}

-The ERA assumes the BESS must be able to provide 200 MW injection capacity and 800 MWh energy storage on its first day of operation, that is, 1 October in Year 3 of a Reserve Capacity Cycle.
+In its procedure change proposal, the ERA assumed that the BESS must be able to provide 200 MW injection capacity and 800 MWh energy storage on its first day of operation, that is, 1 October in Year 3 of a Reserve Capacity Cycle.71 The ERA proposed that the WEM Procedure will not specify the sizing required to achieve the required energy and power capacity, given the energy and power capacity requirements can vary based on the BESS design and the WEM Rule requirements.